devolab/github-user-search-test/README.md

 # GitHub User Search - Front End Test

-This is the FrontEnd test for Lovely Stay.
+This is the FrontEnd test.
-Before starting, I'd like to thank you for this opportunity.

 Please NOTE: This site has been used and tested ONLY on Chrome.

 For this test, I've used the following techs: